On Air Now

 Born in the same year as his baroque counterpart Handel, Johann Sebastian Bach came into the world on March 21st 1685.
 He was born in the town of Eisenach, Germany, to Johann Ambrosius Bach and Maria Elisabeth Lammerhirt.

-The image of Bach as a virile family-man is no myth - he managed to sire an astonishing 20 children in his lifetime.
+The image of Bach as a virile family-man is no myth - he managed to sire an astonishing 20 children in his lifetime (though they didn't all survive into adulthood).

 As with many things in Bach's life, family was everything.
 Musicians in Bach's extended family included court musicians, teachers, composers and church organists, something that young Johann would himself grow into.

 Bach was fond of incorporating the numbers 14 and 41 into his musical works, because they were derived from the mystical numerology values of the letters in his own name.
-We're not quite sure how that ended up as 'Air on a G-string', but his works are littered with references to those numbers.
+We're not quite sure how that ended up as 'Air on the G string', but his works are littered with references to those numbers.

 Every inch the thrusting young man, JS Bach once challenged fellow harpsichord wizard Louis Marchand to a keyboard duel in 1717.
 However, lily-livered Marchand proved unworthy of the challenge and fled on the day of the duel.
 It was said that Bach was too modest to speak of the event in his later life, and was perhaps a little ashamed to have embarrassed young Marchand.